Heinz Memorial Chapel hosts a number of public events and concerts each semester.

 Enter a timeless space of listening as Crown of Eternity's Mike Tamburo orchestrates his way through 40+ overtone rich instruments including Gongs, Bells, Hammered Dulcimer and tuned metal instruments.
 Listeners have described Mike Tamburo's music as an adventure in listening; sonic bliss; a deep and lasting vibrational rejuvenation for body and soul; a profound aesthetic experience; a journey through the senses and a perceptual rollercoaster.
 Allow yourself to be still and listen.

-Free for Pitt students, $20 for General Public.
-Purchase your tickets here.
+Free for Pitt Students, $10 for Pitt faculty & staff, $20 for General Admission.
+Reserve your spot here.

 Heinz Chapel is located on the University of Pittsburgh campus and open to all faiths and backgrounds.